MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-provision-fo.md

 # required metadata

 title: Provision Dynamics 365 Human Resources
-description: This article explains the process of provisioning a new production environment for Microsoft Dynamics 365 Human Resources.
+description: This article explains how to provision a new production environment for Microsoft Dynamics 365 Human Resources.
 author: twheeloc
 ms.date: 06/07/2024
 ms.topic: article